How to get press coverage without using traditional PR techniques

-Writing a press release has no guarantee of press coverage and rejection or being ignored is often part and parcel of the process.
+Writing a press release has no guarantee of press coverage and rejection is often part and parcel of the process.

 PR is a tough game to master.
-Having a great relationship with journalists can seem impossible when you are first starting out.
+Having a great relationship with journalists seems impossible when you are first starting out.

-The fact of the matter is that your story has to be pretty special to get any press coverage these days and what might seem like big news for your business, won’t often be to journalists.
+The fact of the matter is that you need a special story to get any press coverage these days and what might seem like big news for your business, won’t often be to journalists.

-Saying that there are a few ways to increase your chances!
+Saying that here’s a few ways to increase your chances!
 The Typeface Group have a few tips and tricks to get you started.

 Stalk and talk